wqking/eventpp/doc/callbacklist.md

 ```
 Add the *callback* to the callback list.
 The callback is added to the beginning of the callback list.
-Return a handle which represents the callback.
-The handle can be used to remove this callback or insert other callback before this callback.
+Return a handle that represents the callback.
+The handle can be used to remove this callback or to insert additional callbacks before this callback.
-If `prepend` is called in another callback during the invoking of the callback list, the new callback is guaranteed not triggered during the same callback list invoking.
+If `prepend` is called in another callback during the invoking of the callback list, the new callback is guaranteed not to be triggered during the same callback list invoking.
 The time complexity is O(1).

 ```c++
 Handle insert(const Callback & callback, const Handle before);
 ```
 Insert the *callback* to the callback list before the callback handle *before*.
 If *before* is not found, *callback* is added at the end of the callback list.
-Return a handle which represents the callback.
-The handle can be used to remove this callback or insert other callback before this callback.
+Return a handle that represents the callback.
+The handle can be used to remove this callback or to insert additional callbacks before this callback.
-If `insert` is called in another callback during the invoking of the callback list, the new callback is guaranteed not triggered during the same callback list invoking.
+If `insert` is called in another callback during the invoking of the callback list, the new callback is guaranteed not to be triggered during the same callback list invoking.
 The time complexity is O(1).

 ```c++